Analysis, Design and Software Architecture

 - Familiarity with at least one object-oriented programming language such as Java, C++, C#, Objective-C.

 Be able to design, implement, and test medium-sized object-oriented programs that includes the use of concepts such as classes, encapsulation, inheritance and polymorphism, interfaces, packages, data structures (arrays, collections, lists, etc.), threading, IO operations (files, streams, and serialization), and basic GUI programming.

 These background skills are achieved by following the basic programming courses in the 1st and 2nd semester at the IT University's bachelor degree programs in Software Development.

 After the course, the student should be able to:

 - Describe and apply object-oriented methods for analysis and design.

 - Explain the principles of software architecture, including the variety of common architecture and design patterns and their use.

 - Explain and reflect on the different software development process models, practices, and techniques for software systems development that are covered in the course.

-- Document the analysis, design, and software architecture of large systems through the use of common standards for documentation including UML and C#'s documentation tools.
+- Document the analysis, design, and software architecture of systems through the use of common standards for documentation including UML and C#'s documentation tools.